 Sam held many stained glass workshops and taught hundreds of students, some of whom turned professional.
 During this time he wrote The Stained Glass Handbook which was a best-seller.
 It sold out two editions, and is now available from Kindle on Amazon.com in an updated form.

-Sam's first large church commission required most of the glass to be painted and kiln-fired.
-Glass paint was not available in New Zealand at that time so Sam made his own by grinding up glass and mixing it with black oxide.
-Later he invited Roslyn Rees, an Australian artist, over to bring in some glass painting supplies and to teach trainees.
+Sam's first large church commission required most of the glass to be painted and kiln-fired - a technique he had never used.
+Glass paint was not available in New Zealand at that time so Sam made his own by grinding up glass with a mortar and pestle and mixing it with black oxide.
+Later he invited Roslyn Rees, an Australian artist, over to New Zealand to bring some glass painting supplies and to teach fellow glass artists.
 Roslyn and Sam were the judges for New Zealand's first, and only, amateur stained glass competition.
 Sam was the first New Zealand glass artist to feature fired-on glass paints in exhibition panels and some of his independent works were widely exhibited throughout the country.